-There are occasions when I have intuited a birth time when one isn’t known and on nearly every occasion when I have pursued that method of casting a natal chart it has fit the personality in question quite succinctly.
+There are those occasions when I have intuited a birth time when one isn’t known and nearly every time I’ve pursued that intuitive method of casting a natal chart, it has fit the personality in question quite succinctly.

 Edith Stein’s chart is no exception to this intuitive rule.

 Even with that said, I will clearly state that my astrological interpretation of Edith Stein’s chart is based on an intuitive deduction of a time of birth, not an officially recorded one.
 Based on the above said, three features stand out in Saint Teresa’s birth chart: the concentration of Libran planets, her Capricorn Ascendant, and her exalted Uranus.